xhhuanglab/RiceNavi/README.md

 ### RiceNavi-SampleSelect

 The Rice-SampleSelect package can select suitable genotypes to facilitate the breeding process.
 The input file for this package is a genotyping matrix, where each column represents samples, while each row is the binned genotype (e.g. 0.3 Mb per bin).
 The genotyping matrix is generated by the genotyping pipeline [SEG-map](http://db.ncgr.ac.cn/SEG/) for skim genome sequencing.
-The Rice-SampleSelect package can output the  summarized genotype characteristics for each individual of that population, such as No. recombination breakpoints, heterozygosity across the whole genome, the No. heterozygous genomic blocks, the size of the heterozygous regions covering the targeted genes, and etc. The samples with heterozygous genotypes on target genes are ranked according to the whole genome heterozygosity level.
+The Rice-SampleSelect package can output the  summarized genotype characteristics for each individual of the population, such as No. recombination breakpoints, heterozygosity across the whole genome, the No. heterozygous genomic blocks, the size of the heterozygous regions covering the targeted genes, and etc..
+The samples with heterozygous genotypes on target genes are ranked according to the whole genome heterozygosity level.

 Usage:
-`perl RiceNavi-SampleSelect.pl <Genotyping Matrix> <Genelist> <OutPrefix> > OutFile`
+`perl /Path_to_RiceNavi/RiceNavi-SampleSelect/step1_RiceNavi-SampleSelect.pl <Genotyping Matrix> <Genelist> <OutPut(Indiv_info))>`

+`perl /Path_to_RiceNavi/RiceNavi-SampleSelect/step2_pick_top_candidates.pl <OutPut(Indiv_info)>`

 Input format:
 (1) \<Genotyping Matrix>